Select Friday mornings, 9:00 – 10:15 AM

 8 Fridays, 10:00 AM – 11:15 AM

-Advance Registration through AARP ONLY is Required and payments must be made to AARP by check or money order.
+Advance Registration REQUIRED, through AARP ONLY, and payments must be made to AARP by check or money order.

 The Smart Driver program from AARP is offered to people over 50, but anybody with a driver’s license can take it and enjoy the benefits.
-The class certificate issued by NYS Division of Motor Vehicles entitles the attendees up to a 10% yearly discount from their car insurer for three years and a reduction of up to 4 points in their drivers license attained prior to the day of the class.
+The class certificate issued by NYS Division of Motor Vehicles entitles the attendees up to a 10% yearly discount from their car insurer for three years and a reduction of up to 4 points on their driver’s license attained prior to the day of the class.
 No walk-ins.
+Valid Driver’s License required.

 Ages 18 and Up